-Scoring Criteria Points Possible 1.
-Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 10 Points) 10 2.
-Is this the lead agency's highest priority project?
-(15 points) 15 3.
-List the waterway(s) associated with this project, including applicable 303(d) listings.
-(2 points per 303(d) listing, up to 12 points) 12 4.
 List the pollutant(s) that would be addressed by the proposed project and the source(s) generating those pollutants.
+(2 points per pollutant and source, 3 points if the addressed pollutant is on the 303(d) list for any receiving waterways identified in Question 2, up to 16 points)

-(2 points per pollutant, up to 16 points) 16 5.
-How effective will the proposed project be in dealing with the more visible forms of pollutants, such as a litter and debris? (up to 10 points) 10 6.
+- 4. How effective will the proposed project be in dealing with the more visible forms of pollutants, such as a litter and debris? (up to 10 points) - 5.
 What other BMP types were considered for this project?
 Why was the proposed BMP chosen?
+(5 points)

-(5 points) 5 7.
-Provide information on proposed BMP perfomance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 6 8.
-Project Readiness: following approval of funding, how long until the proposed BMP will be operational? (up to 6 points) Less than 4 Months (6 points) 4 - 8 months (4 points) 8 - 12 months (2 points) More than 12 months (1 point) 6 9.
+6. Provide information on proposed BMP performance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 7.
+Project Readiness: The project schedule will be reviewed by the evaluation committee to verify when the proposed BMP will be operational following the OCTA Board of Directors approval. (up to 6 points): Less than 4 Months (6 points) 4 - 8 months (4 points) 8 - 12 months (2 points) More than 12 months (1 point) 8.
+Secondary Attributes: Will the proposed project provide any benefits beyond water quality improvement (i.e., water use efficiency, public awareness, flooding control, recreation, habitat, sustainability)? (up to 5 points) 9.
 What is the methodology for measuring pollutant reduction before and after the BMP is implemented?
-How frequently will monitoring and performance assessment occur? (up to 10 points) 10 10.
-Provide an operations and maintenance plan for the lifespan of the proposed project.
-Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 5 points) 5 11. .
-Will the proposed project provide any benefits beyond water quality improvement (i.e., recreation, habitat, drainage) (up to 5 points) 5 100 12.
-BONUS : how many different Tier 1 type BMP's are currently installed within the local agency's jurisdiction, excluding BMP's funded by previous ECP grants.
-(1 point per BMP type, up to 5 points) 5 13.
-BONUS : are local matching funds in excess of the 25% minumum being proposed?
-If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) Note: overmatch bonus points can only be granted to projects whose match is entirely cash, no in-kind services.
-5 110
+How frequently will monitoring and performance assessment occur? (up to 10 points) Provide an operations and maintenance plan for the lifespan of the proposed project.
+Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 100 11.
+BONUS: How many different Tier 1 type BMPs are currently installed within the local agency's jurisdiction, excluding BMPs funded by previous ECP grants.
+(1 point per BMP type, up to 5 points) 1211.
+BONUS: Are local matching funds in excess of the 20% minimum cash being proposed?
+If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) Note: overmatch bonus points can only be granted to projects with a cash match.
+110 105